-- FCS\COP.1[DES] because no DES is used for the composite TOE. - FDP\ACC.1[MEM] because the composite TOE is always in system mode and therefore no MMU is necessary. - FDP\ACC.1[SFR] because the composite TOE does not use the platform TOE special function registers.
+- FCS\COP.1/DES because no DES is used for the composite TOE. - FCS COP.1/RSA because no RSA is used for the composite TOE

-- FDP\ACF.1[MEM] because the composite TOE is always in system mode and therefore no MMU is necessary. - FDP\ACF.1[SFR] because the composite TOE does not use the platform TOE special function registers. - FMT\MSA.3[MEM] because the composite TOE is always in system mode and therefore no MMU is necessary. - FMT\MSA.1[MEM] because the composite TOE is always in system mode and therefore no MMU is necessary. - FMT\MSA.1[SFR] because the composite TOE does not use the platform TOE special function registers. - FMT\SMF.1 because ther TOE does not change the CPU mode. - FAU\SAS.1 because it deals with test process before platform TOE delivery. - FDP\ITT.1 because it deals with the internal data processing policy of the platform TOE that does not by itself impact the composite TOE. - FPT\ITT.1 because it deals with the basic internal data protection of the platform TOE that does not by itself impact the composite TOE. - FDP\IFC.1 because it deals with the data processing policy of the platform TOE that does not by itself impact the composite TOE.
+- FDP\ACC.1 because the composite TOE is always in system mode and therefore no MMU is necessary and because the composite TOE does not use the platform TOE special function registers. - FDP\ACF.1 because the composite TOE does not use the platform TOE special function registers and the MMU. - FMT\MSA.3 because the composite TOE is always in system mode and therefore no MMU is necessary. - FMT\MSA.1 because the composite TOE is always in system mode and therefore no MMU and special function registers is necessary. - FMT\SMF.1 because ther TOE does not change the CPU mode. - FAU\SAS.1 because it deals with test process before platform TOE delivery. - FDP\ITT.1 because it deals with the internal data processing policy of the platform TOE that does not by itself impact the composite TOE. - FPT\ITT.1 because it deals with the basic internal data protection of the platform TOE that does not by itself impact the composite TOE. - FDP\IFC.1 because it deals with the data processing policy of the platform TOE that does not by itself impact the composite TOE. - FDP\SDI.1 is already covered by FDP\SDI.2. - FCS\COP.1/ECDH because it does not by itself impact the composite TOE. - FCS\CKM.1/RSA because it deals with RSA that does not impact the composite TOE. - FCS\COP.1/ECDSA because the composite TOE does not use the platform TOE cryptographic library. - FCS\COP.1/SHA because the composite TOE does not use the platform TOE cryptographic library. - FCS\CKM.1/EC because the composite TOE does not use the platform TOE cryptographic library.